- About Us

 Your voice is important to us.

 We welcome questions, comments and concerns from our neighbouring residents and the wider community.
-We will be keeping this webpage updated, sharing articles in the LPC Update and sending out regular emails over the next 12 months to the community.
+We will be keeping this webpage updated, sharing articles in the LPC Update and sending out emails during this process.